Wirehaired Pointing Griffon vs Wire Fox Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Wirehaired Pointing Griffon has a typical lifespan of 12-15 years, while Wire Fox Terrier lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Wirehaired Pointing Griffon is predisposed to Orthopedic Conditions, Other Conditions, with associated veterinary costs for monitoring and treatment.
-Wire Fox Terrier faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Wirehaired Pointing Griffon is predisposed to joint and skeletal conditions, Other Conditions, with associated veterinary costs for monitoring and treatment.
+Wire Fox Terrier faces its own health challenges including joint-related conditions and other breed-specific health issues.
+Both breeds have about the same number of documented health predispositions, though the specifics and management differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health